tuffy/python-audio-tools/src/decoders/NOTES.rst

   to deallocate it beforehand.
   Instead, by "anchoring" all memory to the main class, ``FooDecoder_dealloc`` can take care of it all at once.
-* Set the ``PyEval_SaveThread`` and ``PyEval_RestoreThread`` block
-  as wide as possible over the read method.
-  This allows other Python threads to operate while a read is in progress, which is absolutely essential for making the format usable by ``audiotools.player.Player`` and friends.
-  Just remember that access to the Python interpreter is prohibited until ``PyEval_RestoreThread`` is called, so exceptions called by the reader will have to be handled carefully.

 Step 8.
 Make sure the file's end case works